Loripes95/website/content/authors/admin/_index.md

     - course: MSc in Economics
       institution: University of Bologna
       year: "2017-2019"
-    - course: BSc in Economics, Markets, and Institutions
+    - course: BSc in Economics
       institution: University of Bologna
       year: "2014-2017"
 superuser: true